PetrGlad/hessianpy/hessianpy/hessian/readme.txt

 http://www.caucho.com/resin-3.0/protocols/hessian-1.0-spec.xtp
 See hello.py for sample code.

+Note that (optional) HTTPS test requires OpenSSL library (see http://openssl.org) and wrapper pyOpenSSL (see http://pyopenssl.sourceforge.net).
+Note that HTTPS support in Python may not be enabled by default and you may need to add it separately (namely PYTHON_HOME/DLLs/_ssl.pyd).

+	INSTALLATION

+Nothing special: just unpack this library into Python's lib directory or, if you prefer, include directory with unpacked library into your PYTHON_PATH.

 	RELEASE NOTES

-v0.5 2006-03-19
+v0.5 2006-04-09
-	1. Added support for HTTP authorization and HTTPS (Contributed by Bernd Stolle)
+	1. Integrated support for HTTP authorization and HTTPS (Contributed by Bernd Stolle)
+	2. Added simple HTTPS test server.
+This server requires OpenSSL wrapper pyOpenSSL (see http://pyopenssl.sourceforge.net).
+Note: if you need this wrapper under Windows you may need to tweak wrapper's source a little (see 'patches' section in pyOpenSSL project's page at sourceforge.net)

 v0.4 2006-02-25
 	First "beta" version.
 I think, tests now cover all significant parts of protocol.